Your COO isn’t working out.

 Don’t worry though.
 We’ve been there.

 Confidentially hiring your next COO is a difficult process.
-So, if you need to, don’t be scared to outsource.
+Don’t be scared if you need to outsource.

-When things are confidential, this saves you spending your time trying to disguise the fact you’re hiring and dealing with admin tasks like NDAs.
+When things are confidential, you save time not having to disguise the fact you’re hiring or dealing with the admin tasks that your own team would normally cover.

-With their indepth knowledge of hiring, they’ll be able to pinpoint exactly where to look, stopping a “spray and pray” approach and helping keep the role under wraps.
+With their in depth knowledge of hiring, they’ll be able to pinpoint exactly where to look, saving you adopting a “spray and pray” approach (which has poor returns) and helping keep the role under wraps.

 Plenty of people dive into an executive search without doing much research.
-When the role is confidential, this makes it doubly difficult.
+When you’re confidential hiring, it’s doubly difficult.
 You can’t turn to your usual talent team to ask for advice or use their experience in your field.

 At Solutions Driven, we call this Talent Mapping.